testdouble/test_data/README.md

 Because the gem loads your data in a transaction, it makes it easy to rollback to any of its defined savepoints (`:before_data_load`, `:after_data_load`, and `:after_data_truncate`).
-In most cases you'll want to roll back to `:after_data_load` after each test, so that's what `TestData.rollback` will do when not passed an argument.
-More details on the three savepoints follows below.
+In most cases you'll want to roll back to `:after_data_load` after each test, and that's what `TestData.rollback` will do when called without an argument.
+More details on rolling back to each of the gem's savepoints follows below.

-#### Rolling back to after the data was loaded between tests
+#### Rolling back to after the data was loaded

 When `TestData.rollback` is passed no arguments or called more explicitly as `TestData.rollback(:after_data_load)`, the method will rollback to the `:after_data_load` transaction savepoint taken immediately after the SQL dump was loaded.
-As a result, it is intended to be run after each test (e.g. in an `after_each` or `teardown`), so that the next test will have access to your test data and a clean slate to start from, free of any pollution in the database.
+As a result, it is intended to be run after each test (e.g. in an `after(:each)` or `teardown`), to undo any changes made by the test.

 (Calling `TestData.rollback` when no `:after_data_load` save point is active is a no-op.)

-#### Rolling back to _before_ test data was loaded
+#### Rolling back to before test data was loaded

-If some tests rely on data loaded by `TestData.load` and you're writing a test that depends on that data _not being there_, you probably want to call [TestData.truncate](#testdatatruncate).
-But if that doesn't work for your needs and you _really_ need to rewind to a point before the data was loaded, you can call `TestData.rollback(:before_data_load)`.
+If some tests rely on data loaded by `TestData.load` and you have other tests that depend on that data _not being there_, you probably want to call [TestData.truncate](#testdatatruncate).
+But if that won't work for your needs, you can rewind to the moment just before your test data was loaded by calling `TestData.rollback(:before_data_load)`.

 (Calling `TestData.rollback` when no `:before_data_load` save point is active is a no-op.)